-The only tricky methods are setPosition and setRadius, which require not only updating the appropriate field, but also moving or changing the visualization.
+The tricky methods are setPosition, setRadius, and setColor, which require not only updating the appropriate field, but also moving or changing the visualization.
 Follow the same steps as last week for setPosition and setRadius.
 Have setPosition move the objects using the Zelle move method, and have setRadius call the render method after updating the shape.

 + (more detail)

 If a Circle is in screen space location A and you want it to be in screen space location B, then moving the object by the amount (B - A) does what you want to do.
-To calculate B-A, calculate the difference in simulation space and then multiply by the scale factor for x and by the negative scale factor for y.
+To calculate B-A, calculate the difference in simulation space and then move the objects by dx and -dy.

-def setPosition(self, px, py): # assign to x_old the current x position # assign to y_old the current y position # assign to the x coordinate in self.pos the new x coordinate # assign to the y coordinate in self.pos the new y coordinate # assign to dx the change in the x position times self.scale # assign to dy the change in the y positino times -self.scale # for each item in the vis field of self # call the move method of the item, passing in dx and dy
+def setPosition(self, pos): # assign to x_old the current x position # assign to y_old the current y position # assign to the x coordinate in self.pos the new x coordinate # assign to the y coordinate in self.pos the new y coordinate # assign to dx the new x position - the old x position # assign to dy the new y position - the old y position # for each item in the shapes list field of self # call the move method of the item, passing in dx and -dy

 - Write an update method that implements Newtonian physics